fachryafrz/wavvy/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please fork the repository, make your changes, and submit a pull request.
-We'll review and merge your contributions as we continue to improve Ryth.
+We'll review and merge your contributions as we continue to improve Wavvy.

 ## 📜 License